loganphillips792/meister-task-clone/README.md

 7. *python manage.py shell < scripts/fill_database.py* - Run script which fills database with random data

 **Note**: If you want hot reloading enabled for React, then you need to run *npm install* as the first step.
 You also want to make sure you have the following lines uncommented in the docker-compose.yml file: stdin_open, environments, and volumes.

+## Architecture

+Section table
+	- These are the vertical columns

+	- Fields
+		- id
+		- name (can be null)
+		- color
+		- Limit (can be null)
+		- project_id
+		- sequence (this is the order in which they show on the screen)
+		- description (can be null)

+Tasks table

+	- Fields
+		- id
+		- due
+		- name
+		- notes
+		- updated_at
+		- created_at
+		- section_id
+		- completedAt
+		- assigned_to_id
+		- status_changed_By_id